eugeniop/techblog/posts/2025-05-09-A-CBUS-Module-for-Model-Railway-accesories-part-ii.md

 #### Acting on the Push buttons

 `checkKeyAction` runs every 500ms.
 If there's already an activity happening (because the button was already pressed), we do nothing.
-But if that hadn't happened (signaled by `runningCount == ACTIVITY_IDLE`).
+But if that hadn't happened (signaled by `runningCount == ACTIVITY_IDLE`), we turn on the relay, and we start playing the default sound track.
+At the same time, we start the counter to keep track of 15 seconds.

 ```c++
   void checkKeysAction(){